babel/website/docs/parser.md

 #### Latest ECMAScript features

-These features are already enabled on latest `@babel/parser`, they can not be disabled because they are part of the language.
+The following features are already enabled on the latest version of `@babel/parser`, and cannot be disabled because they are part of the language.
 You should enable these features only if you are using an older version.

 | Name | Code Example |